 Start with a bone-in smoked ham.
 My family has always used Amana hams, made in Amana, IA, and boy are they delicious!
 Plan on 1/2lb ham per person which sounds like a lot, but that’s figuring in the weight of the bone plus any fat that will be trimmed away.

 Next, cut the handles off a brown paper grocery bag.
 Then, wait for it….

-Move the oven racks to the very top and very bottom of the oven then place the ham inside and bake for 18 minutes per pound at 325 degrees.
-So, for example, you’d bake a 2lb ham for 36 minutes.
-Be sure the bag isn’t touching the racks, back, or oven door.
+Move the oven racks to the very top and very bottom of your oven (you can remove the top rack entirely if you have a place to store it,) then place the ham inside and bake for 18 minutes per pound at 325 degrees.

 As soon as you press the ham, the juices start flowing.
 Truly, the brown bag baking method makes The.
 Best.
 Ham.
-You’ve GOT to try it!
+EVER.
+You’ve got to try it!

 From our family to yours – enjoy!